payroll processing

 How is employee salary calculated?

-The amount of money paid to an employee is known as “net salary”, which is the amount due to the employee after removing required deductions from the “gross salary”.
+The amount of money paid to an employee is known as “net salary.”
+This figure represents the amount due to the employee after removing required deductions from the “gross salary.”
+Specifically, gross salary includes the base salary, any allowances, and any one-time benefits or payments.

 What steps are needed to process payroll?